THIS SHOW HAS NOW CLOSED. YOU CANNOT BOOK TICKETS.

 Horrible Histories: Barmy Britain Part Four is recommended for anyone between 5 and 105!

-Tickets for Horrible Histories: Barmy Britain Part Four at the Apollo Theatre London are not yet on sale.
-Check back for availability.
+Tickets for Horrible Histories: Barmy Britain Part Four at the Apollo Theatre London are now on sale!
+Book tickets by using the search form on the top right of the page.

 Have you seen Horrible Histories: Barmy Britain Part Four?
 If so please share your thoughts in the comments section below!